dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-1.md

 This article is the first part of the Blazor movie database app tutorial that teaches you the basics of building an ASP.NET Core Blazor Web App with features to manage a movie database.

-Before getting started, review the following articles to familiarize yourself with Blazor concepts and definitions:

-* <xref:blazor/index>
-* <xref:blazor/supported-platforms>
-* <xref:blazor/tooling>: Don't follow the instructions in the article to create the app, as this part of the tutorial explains
-* <xref:blazor/hosting-models>

-It isn't necessary to read <xref:blazor/tooling> because this part of the tutorial series covers how to create a Blazor Web App in the tooling of your choice.
-However, you can access the *Tooling* article for additional information.

-The first step is to create a Blazor Web App with the correct configuration for static server-side rendering (static SSR).
-Static SSR means that Razor components are rendered on the server and sent to the client for static display.
-For static SSR, users can't interact with the UI via transparent Blazor event processing over a SignalR connection.
-Components can only receive and post data back to the server for database record create, read, update, and delete ("CRUD") operations via ordinary HTML form processing.
-Although UI interactions written in pure JavaScript (JS) still function, Blazor's built-in JS interoperability ("JS interop") support isn't available.
-The movie database app of this tutorial series doesn't include pure JS to permit user interaction with the UI, and Blazor *interactivity* for event processing over a SignalR connection between the browser and the server isn't instituted until the last part of this tutorial series.
+This article, the first step of the tutorial series, shows you how to create a Blazor Web App that adopts static server-side rendering (static SSR).
+Static SSR means that content is rendered on the server and sent to the client for static display.
+The rendered UI can only receive and post data back to the server for database operations via ordinary HTML form processing.
+Blazor's built-in event processing support isn't available when adopting static SSR.
+In the last part of the tutorial series, *interactivity* is adopted, and Blazor's built-in event processing is demonstrated.

-At the end of this tutorial, you'll have a Blazor Web App that manages a database of movies.
+At the end of this tutorial, you'll have an interactive Blazor Web App that manages a database of movies.

 ## Prerequisites